codio-content/Coding_with_Python-2D_Lists/.guides/content/Reading-from-a-2D-list-d4ba.md

 {Run the code}(python content/1-overview/read.py)

-On the left we have some code that does the following.
+Have a look at the code on the left.
+This is what it does:

 ## Define and populate a list
 ```python